KnpLabs/KnpMenuBundle/Resources/doc/menu_service.md

 ==========================

-This bundle gives you a really convenient way to create menus by following a convention and - if needed - injected the entire container.
-A more flexible or precise method of creating a menu is to register it as a service.
+This bundle gives you a really convenient way to create menus by following a convention and - if needed - injecting the entire container.

+However, if you want to, you can instead choose to create a service for your menu object.
+The advantage of this method is that you can inject the exact dependencies that your menu needs, instead of injecting the entire service container.
+This can lead to code that is more testable and also potentially more reusable.
+The disadvantage is that it needs just a little more setup.

 Start by creating a builder for your menu.
-You can stick as many menus into a builder as you want, so you may only have one of these builder classes in your application:
+You can stick as many menus into a builder as you want, so you may only have one (or just a few) of these builder classes in your application:

 ```php
 <?php